NHOrus/srwq-compilation/episode-14.md

 "The Moon Cradle is practically run by the EFA since they recaptured it from the aliens.
 I was sidelined and basically made a puppet while they started development on the next wave of Gespensts.
 Between that and all the horror stories being circulated about the EFAs inner workings, I decided I was better out of that place.
 So when Shuu showed up asking to look at our Black Hole Engine, I stole it and the three of us went underground to build his dream."

-IS KATINA SOBER ENOUGH TO NOTICE THE PROBLEMS WITH THAT SENTENCE?
-Jerid Messa !!AbDOcayw4O/ Wed 10 Feb 2010 03:30:14 No.4506522 Report
-Yes she is.

-Will Ibis learn awesome martial arts?
-Because I think she needs to learn awesome martial arts for when she finds Sleigh locked in some Machine Cell robot.
-Anonymous Wed 10 Feb 2010 03:34:14 No.4506536 Report
-Quoted By: >>4506580
->So when Shuu showed up asking to look at our Black Hole Engine, I stole it and the three of us went underground to build his dream.

-First off, 'Three'?
-Secondly I thought Shuu worked firsthand on the black hole engine.
-Gamlin !Xb1uRYUg66 Wed 10 Feb 2010 03:35:14 No.4506537 Report
-I support my previous plan.
-Get Ibis to ask Shuu for help.

-She is a cute, innocent, damsel in distress so Shuu will have to help her.
-Sanger Zombolt!
-Wed 10 Feb 2010 03:36:14 No.4506546 Report
->>4506508
-She is.
-Haken Browning !zHe7DH816A Wed 10 Feb 2010 03:36:14 No.4506550 Report
->>4506508
->three

-THIS CAN ONLY RESULT IN THE TALE OF THE MULTI-PURPOSE SUPER ROBOT, TH-I mean, KOUTA!
-Anonymous Wed 10 Feb 2010 03:42:14 No.4506572 Report
-Quoted By: >>4506578 >>4506621 >>4506665
->>4506508
-A BLACK HOLE WOULD BE THE PERFECT POWER SOURCE FOR THE NEO GRUNGUST!
-Anonymous Wed 10 Feb 2010 03:43:14 No.4506578 Report
->>4506572
-GENIUS!
-Anonymous Wed 10 Feb 2010 03:43:14 No.4506580 Report
->>4506536
-He did.
-He left the flaw in it so it could explode Rai so the Aerogators/Inspectors depending on the continuity wouldn't notice there was someone smart enough to figure out their trick.

-Ask more about horror stories and Black Hole Engine.
-Also confirm if Kusuha is the third person or not.
-Anonymous Wed 10 Feb 2010 03:49:14 No.4506621 Report
->>4506572
-Why not power it up with hamsters instead?
-Sciencegar Sciencebolt Wed 10 Feb 2010 03:59:14 No.4506659 Report
-Quoted By: >>4506692 >>4506696 >>4506878
 "Wait, Three?
 I thought it was just you and Dr. Shuu?"

-"Oh...dammit that's right, we left Jayce in the Tausendfuessler, outside of the base!
+"Oh... dammit that's right, we left Jayce in the Tausendfuessler, outside of the base!
 I really should have invited him along, he's been skulking in there for days!
 Agh, such an idiot!"

 "Jayce?"